Zhangzhou Fujian, China Travel Guide

 Maluan Bay (Dongshan Island) is a popular sandy beach.
 The Jiulong River flows through Zhangzhou, with a scenic riverfront promenade.

 Zhangzhou is not a main destination for dedicated wildlife viewing.
-Some birdwatching opportunities appear in wetland areas along the Jiulong River.
+Some birdwatching opportunities are featured in wetland areas along the Jiulong River.

 Special rock formations around Dongshan Island, especially large granite boulders and coastal erosion features, are noteworthy.